josevnz/kismet_home/RaspBerryPiWirelessSecurity/Wireless security using Raspberry PI 4, Kismet and Python.md

 ![](kismet_generated_alerts.png)

-As a reminder, you can see how this is used by looking at the code [here](../test/test_integration_kismet.py); Showing a sample run of all the integration tests against my installation:
+As a reminder, you can see how this is used by looking at the code [here](../test/test_integration_kismet.py); Showing a sample run of all the integration tests against my installation (this one without publishing alerts, so some tests are skipped):

 ```shell
 (kismet_home) [josevnz@dmaf5 kismet_home]$ python -m unittest /home/josevnz/kismet_home/test/test_integration_kismet.py